scalinglogic/eks-vpc-proxy/README.md

 ![EKS Private Endpoint](images/EKSClusterPrivate.png)

-### 5. Peer the VPCs between your EC2 Bastion instance and the EKS nodes
+### 5. Peer the VPCs to enable communication between EC2 Bastion instance and the EKS nodes

-Peering the VPCs is outside of the scope of this demo, but Cloudformation code to perform this can be found <HERE>
+Peering the VPCs is outside of the scope of this demo but there are numerous examples of this on the internet.
+Peering between the VPCs must be enabled, as the EKS private endpoint will have a CIDR address inside the VPC CIDR range.
+In order to communicate with the EKS API the bastion server will need to be able to route to the EKS VPC, using this peering connection.

 ### 6. Create kubeconfig on bastion server

-The following command creates the relevant kubeconfig file in order that kubectl can connect to the correct EKS cluster:
+The following command executed on the bastion EC2 instance creates the relevant kubeconfig file in order that kubectl can connect to the correct EKS cluster:

 ```
 aws eks --region <region> update-kubeconfig --name <cluster_name>
 ```

-In our EKS demo example to command is:
+In our EKS demo example the command is:

 ```
 aws eks --region eu-west-2 update-kubeconfig --name EKSdemo